-Two Endangered species pursuant to the EPBC Act and gazetted as Declared Rare Flora pursuant to the Wildlife Conservation Act 1950 (WC Act) have previously been recorded within Jandakot Airport.
+Two Endangered species pursuant to the EPBC Act and listed as Threatened Flora pursuant to the Biodiversity Conservation Act 2016 (BC Act) have previously been recorded within Jandakot Airport.
 These are:

 - Drakaea elastica (Glossy-leaved Hammer Orchid) and - Caladenia huegelii (Grand Spider Orchid).